DpsEagle/Project-Euler/README.md

 # Project-Euler
-Solutions to all Project Euler Challenges
+Solutions to all Project Euler Challenges I have completed